greg-js/arch-wiki-md-repo/wiki/_content/english/DeveloperWiki-ServerMigration.md

 *   Write ansible scripts for all services
 *   Services are to be split into 2 servers so that one is the webhost with outside-facing stuff and one is for internal stuff
 *   Delete all old stuff in the wiki about old setups

+# misc TODO

+*   Run local resolving nameserver on mail server to make sure blacklist/whitelist checks are not blocked because the hetzner ns has hit some limits (install local unbound + change DNS in networkd file)

+*   Set up email on vostok
+*   Set up status backup checking script (ask Florian, simple find command) on vostok

+*   Set up orion
+    *   Set up sources and repos
+        *   sources are a part of the repos (currently split to a different box for space and bandwidth reasons)
+        *   repos need dbscripts
+            *   needs ssh keys for all users
+            *   Try to avoid changing any paths from the current setup on nymeria to make migration easy for users
+            *   Use a generic hostname when telling people the new ssh address for svn.
+Don't have them set up svn to orion.archlinux.org
+    *   Set up rsync/web access to repos (and sources)
+        *   Limit access to the repos to the lastsync file only
+    *   Migrate archive from seblu's server